arunKumarNOP/shellcodes/README.md

 Final Note
 =====
-I am still learing coding shellcodes so i will be adding more shellcodes as i progress.
+I am still learning coding shellcodes so i will be adding more shellcodes as i progress.

 Author
 ====